Jatara Parva

-Jatara Parva (Maithili: जतरा पर्व) also written as Jatra Parva or Yatra Parba is traditionally celebrated on the day of Vijayadashami (Dussehra) in the Mithila region of the Indian subcontinent.
+Jatara Parva (Maithili: जतरा पर्व), also written as Jatra Parva or Yatra Parba, is traditionally celebrated on the day of Vijayadashami (Dussehra) in the Mithila region of the Indian subcontinent.
 It is held on the tenth day of the month of Ashwin according to Hindu calendar.

 Description

 The Mithila region in the subcontinent is famous for Shakti Upasana (worship).
 There is a tradition of worshiping Bhagwati Durga as Shaktiswarupa with utmost devotion in the region.
-On this day a yatra of Goddess Durga is organised.
-According to the religious belief in Hinduism, Dashmi day is considered the most sacred day of the year because of the sacred Yatra to Goddess Durga.
+On this day a yatra of Durga is organised.
+According to the religious belief in Hinduism, Dashmi is considered the most sacred day of the year because of the sacred Durga Yatra.
 It is believed that all ten gates of heaven open on this day.
-So this day is considered as auspicious for the people of Mithila to start new ventures, get married or embark on a journey in any direction.
+So this day is considered auspicious for the people of Mithila to start new ventures, get married or embark on a journey in any direction.

 In the region, devotees worship clay statues of the Goddess Durga in pandals during the Durga Puja festival.
 On the occasion of the Jatara Parva, a huge processions of the devotees along with the statues of the deities in the pandals is circumambulated throughout the city or the village.
 After that the goddess is then bid farewell by immersing her clay idols or statues in rivers and ponds, commemorating her return to the abode of Lord Shiva.